MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-J-Electrical-Engineering/part-111-Electric-SystemsGeneral-Requirements/subpart-111.60-Wiring-Materials-Methods/section-111.60-2.md

 ##### § 111.60-2 Specialty cable for communication and RF applications. #####

-Link to an amendment published at 88 FR 16363, Mar.
-16, 2023.

-Specialty cable such as certain coaxial cable that cannot pass the flammability test contained in IEEE 1580, test VW-1 of UL 1581, or Category A of IEC 60332-3-22 (all three standards incorporated by reference; see 46 CFR 110.10-1) because of unique properties of construction, must:
+Specialty cable such as certain coaxial cable that cannot pass the flammability test contained in IEEE 1580, test FV-2/VW-1 of ANSI/UL 2556, IEC 60332-3-21:2018, or IEC 60332-3-22:2018 (all incorporated by reference; see § 110.10-1 of this subchapter) because of unique properties of construction, must:

 (a) Be installed physically separate from all other cable; and